Bira/octopus-carnival/_drafts/wir-mm3-4e-apocalypse-spell.md

 Uralinda, the place which his former beloved liked the most in all the worlds.
 Ice shards rained upon the city and ripped it apart, killing thousands.
 That part was on purpose.
 Then the shards were animated by the souls of the slain and began wandering all the worlds.
-That part was on accident.
+That part was an accident.
 Whoops!

 The tormented souls inside the shards seek the release of final death, but they